8-BAND HORIZONTAL LOOP

 DISCUSSION:

-Hopefully Everett has found repeatable results.
-If so, this antenna is going to make a lot of people very happy.
 My personal experience using the openwire-fed version of this antenna has been overwhelmingly good - as you can read on some of the other pages here on my web site.

-The openwire fed version was best fed with a good symmetrical tuner.
-I used a high-power ANNECKE SYMMETRICAL KOPPLER, which is an improved version of the old Johnson Viking Kilowatt Matchbox.
-These were terribly expensive and next to impossible to find.
+My own openwire-fed versions of the full-wavelength loop antenna was fed with a high-power ANNECKE SYMMETRICAL KOPPLER, which is an improved version of the old Johnson Viking Kilowatt Matchbox.

 The coax-fed version shown here would be a very welcome addition to anyone's antenna farm and most likely will not require a tuner, or if it does, then any general purpose tuner will do the job.